Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

 Faraday's Law states that a change in magnetic flux through a loop induces an electromotive force (EMF) in the loop.
-The induced EMF is proportional to the rate of change of the magnetic flux.
-In this scenario, as the circumference of the loop decreases, the magnetic flux through the loop changes, leading to the generation of an induced current.
+The EMF is proportional to the rate of change of the magnetic flux.
+In this scenario, as the loop shrinks, the area decreases, leading to a change in magnetic flux, thus inducing a current.

 Recommended video: